 Testing the default state

-In our second test, let’s test the state of our button when the state is false, or in other words its default state:
+In our original test, we’re testing the state of our button when the state is false, or in other words its default state:

 We can actually write this test like this below and it will produce the same result because the use of this mockImplementationOnce() function is calling the default state of the component, which is false.